philipmjohnson/flutter_mock_firebase_auth/README.md

 00:46 +1: All tests passed!
 ```

 But it does not.
-Instead, it produces (in part):
+Instead, it produces (in part) this:

 ```
 flutter test integration_test/app_test.dart